chesslablab/chess-data/docs/index.md

 docker exec -itu 1000:1000 chess_data_php php cli/seed/games.php data/games
 ```

-Please note that all files in the `data` folder are gitignored except those contained in `data/example`.
+Please note that all files in the `data` folder are gitignored except those in `data/example`.
 The chess games won't be loaded into the database if containing PGN tags other than the ones supported by the tables created in the [cli/db-create.php](https://github.com/chesslablab/chess-data/blob/main/cli/db-create.php) script.
 If that is the case you may want to remove the unsupported tags as shown in the example below.

 ```text
 find . -name '*.pgn' -print0 | xargs -0 sed -i "/\[PlyCount .*\]/d"